digitalservicebund/digitalcheck-dito/doc/adr/0023-use-compound-component-pattern.md

 - **Complex nesting**: Passing structured props for subcomponents results in complex prop trees and deeply nested configurations.
 - **Unintended resource file structures**: To match nested prop expectations, developers create similarly nested resource objects, although this was never the intention.

-Therefore, we concidered using the **Compound Component Pattern**.
+Therefore, we considered using the **Compound Component Pattern**.
 In this pattern, a parent component exposes child components as static properties.
 The parent manages shared state and context, while the children can consume this context, enabling flexible and expressive composition.

 ### Benefits